ramyamounir/rmos/.config/README.md

 ### 4. Text Editor <a name="nvim"></a>

 [NeoVim](https://neovim.io/) is the installed text editor.
-Nvim is configured to intall its plugin manager and its plugins.
+Nvim is configured to install its plugin manager and its plugins.
 It should right work out of the box.
 Here are some keybindings in nvim.

 | Plugin    | Mod       | Key                | Action                              |